 There are situations where measurement is rejected with the claim that it isn’t accurate enough.
-There may be underlying motivations for this resistance – a fear of judgement perhaps – but challenging accuracy could mean that the concept of measurement itself is misunderstood.
+But challenging accuracy could mean that the concept of measurement itself is misunderstood.

 Information Value is Purposeful

 Measurement is an observation which reduces uncertainty about some true quantity.
 Accuracy is how close a measurement gets to that true quantity.
 We may never be able to know the ‘true’ quantity of something however because all measurement has error.
 Even if we could achieve zero measurement error, the cost of obtaining this perfect information (or waiting for certainty to come along) would outweigh its value.

 What really matters is whether the knowledge made possible by the measurement is adequate for some purpose which, in business, is usually a decision with positive or negative financial consequences.
 Until we know the purpose, we can’t know how ‘good’ a measurement needs to be or whether it is needed at all.

 A lot of measurement in business happens without deeper thinking about its purpose and economic value.